Clicky

 While you can jump start your engine, it’s best you don’t.

 Most of the time, people needing to jump start their jet ski is because they left it unused for months, like during the winter.
-It’s best you remove the battery from the jet ski and charge it the night before you want to ride next season.
+It’s best you remove the batteries from the jet ski and charge it the night before you want to ride next season.

 Consider A solar Charger